All about the app

 Cambodia Language Guide: Created by World Nomads, this app can help you in a sticky language situation, which is bound to happen if you don’t have any Khmer in your vocab.
 With a directory of phrases, you can attempt the local language, and the audio is on hand to assist your pronunciation when attempting to negotiate tuk tuk-fees and finding places of interest.

-iTsumo / Uber / Grab: Ride-hailing apps are the future of cross-city transport and Cambodia has its share of them. iTsumo proclaims the “most reliable and cheapest taxi fares”, Uber offers it well-known services as found across the world, while Grab is Southeast Asia’s biggest ride-hailing platform.
-Currently available in Phnom Penh and emerging in Siem Reap, with more destinations to come.
+iTsumo / Grab / PassApp: Ride-hailing apps are the future of cross-city transport and Cambodia has its share of them. iTsumo proclaims the “most reliable and cheapest taxi fares”, while Grab is Southeast Asia’s biggest ride-hailing platform.
+PassApp is also one of the more popular local options.

 BookMeBus: This app is a sturdy addition to a robust domestic travel industry that is seeing an improvement in choice and professionalism.
 BookMeBus enables you to select routes, dates and times and buy tickets.